xamarin/xamarin-forms-samples/UserInterface/TimePicker/README.md

 ---
 name: TimePicker
-description: This sample demonstrates how to use a `TimePicker` view to select a time, and respond to a time being selected.
-For more information about this sa...
+description: This sample demonstrates how to use a TimePicker view to select a time, and respond to a time being selected.
 topic: sample
 languages:
 - csharp